S-Carlos-Teixeira/ecommerce-frontend/README.md

 # Project3 MERN E-Commerce

 ## Description
-This is a full stack e-commerce website built with the MERN (Mongoose, Express, React, Node) stack.
-The website allows users to browse products, add them to their cart, and purchase them.
-The website also allows users to register and login.
-As a Admin you can also create new products.
-The website is deployed on Netlify, and the API on fly.io the Back-end also uses MongoDB Atlas for the database.
+This e-commerce website is a complete stack application built using the MERN stack, comprising Mongoose, Express, React, and Node.
+Users can navigate through the website, add items to their cart, and complete purchases.
+Users can also register and log in.
+As an admin, one can create new products.
+The website is deployed on Netlify, and the API on fly.io.
+The Back-end uses MongoDB Atlas to store data in the database.

 ## Getting Started

-The project can be accessed on **[my GitHub profile on ecommerce-frontend repository,](https://github.com/scarlosteixeira/ecommerce-frontend)** **[and the Back-end on ecommerce-api repository.](https://github.com/scarlosteixeira/ecommerce-api)** <br>
+The project can be accessed on **[my GitHub profile on ecommerce-frontend repository,](https://github.com/scarlosteixeira/ecommerce-frontend)** **[and the Back-end on the ecommerce-api repository.](https://github.com/scarlosteixeira/ecommerce-api)** <br>
 This project is open source and can be downloaded, used and modified by anyone, as far as credit is given.

-The project was made in a group of two, to be completed within 11 days, where I have been responsable for the Back-end and my partner, **[AlishanKably,](https://github.com/AlishanKably/Project-03)** for the Front-end.
+The project was made in a group of two, to be completed within 11 days, where I have been responsible for the Back-end and my partner, **[AlishanKably,](https://github.com/AlishanKably/Project-03)** for the Front-end.
 The project is split as it follows: <br>

-1. 2 day of whiteboarding and singing off.
+1. 2 days of whiteboarding and singing off.
 2. 5 days for research, development and coding.
 3. 2 days to get a minimum viable project.
 4. 1 day for polishing, bug fixing.